Yellow-legged tinamou: Behavior

 Like other tinamous, the yellow-legged tinamou eats fruit off the ground or low-lying bushes.
 They also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.

 Habitat

 Its preferred habitat is humid forest, but the subspecies zabele also occurs in drier wooded habitats, such as savanna-woodland and Caatinga.
-It can be found at elevation of 700 m or less.
+It can be found at an elevation of 700 m or less.

 Conservation

 The yellow-legged tinamou suffers from widespread and continuing habitat destruction and hunting pressure.
 Overall, although its numbers are decreasing they are not critical and therefore listed as Near Threatened by the IUCN.
-It has an occurrence range of 1470000 km2.
+It has an occurrence range of 2230000 km2.
 There are no recent records from parts of its range, and it appears to have been extirpated from Rio de Janeiro.